UH System Policies and Procedures

 It is the policy of the University of Hawai‘i to hold itself accountable for the privacy and security of its Institutional Data while keeping that data accessible for appropriate use.

-a.
-Users employed by the University or any affiliates (including external agencies such as RCUH, Sodexho, third party vendors, etc.) with access to University-related data and information (i.e., Institutional Data);
+1. Individuals employed by the University or any affiliates (including external agencies such as RCUH, Sodexo, third party vendors, etc.) with access to University-related data and information (i.e., Institutional Data);

-3. This policy does not apply to data created, collected, or analyzed for the purpose of research that does not require the use of Institutional Data.
-Although those data are beyond the scope of this policy, they are subject to the requirements of Executive Policy E2.214, Security and Protection of Sensitive Information, which apply to all University-related data.
+This policy does not apply to data created, collected, or analyzed for the purpose of research that does not require the use of Institutional Data.
+Although those data are beyond the scope of this policy, they should follow the technical guidelines set forth in Executive Policy E2.214, Institutional Data Classification Categories and Information Security Guidelines.

 The following principles are set forth as minimum standards to govern the appropriate use and management of Institutional Data.

-1. Institutional Data is the property of the University of Hawai‘i and shall be managed as a key asset. – Institutional Data will be managed through defined governance standards, policies, and procedures.
+1. Institutional Data is the property of the University of Hawai‘i and shall be managed as a key asset through defined governance standards, policies, and procedures.

-2. Institutional Data shall be protected. – Institutional Data must be safeguarded and protected according to security, privacy, and compliance rules and regulations established by the federal and state government, and University of Hawai‘i policies.
-Refer to the UH Data Governance website (www.hawaii.edu/uhdatagov) for a listing of applicable rules, regulations, and policies involving the proper handling of sensitive information.
-This policy is not intended to supercede federal and state rules and regulations, but to promote and reinforce them.
+2. Institutional Data will be safeguarded and protected according to security, privacy, and compliance rules and regulations established by the federal and state government (see section I-B), and University of Hawai‘i policies.
+This University of Hawai‘i executive policy is not intended to supercede federal and state rules and regulations, but to promote and reinforce them.

-3. Institutional Data shall be accessible according to defined needs and roles. – Institutional Data shall be made accessible in accordance with the University’s administrative policy on data sharing (forthcoming).
-Users deemed to have a legitimate educational interest shall be assigned appropriate access based on their roles.
+3. Access to Institutional Data will be based on defined roles.
+Users deemed to have a legitimate educational interest will be assigned appropriate access based on their roles.

 F. BEST PRACTICES

-2. Quality standards for Institutional Data shall be defined. – Data quality standards shall be defined, implemented, monitored, and communicated by System Executive Data Stewards of Institutional Data Systems (defined in section IX, Definitions).
+3. Quality standards for Institutional Data will be defined, implemented, monitored, and communicated by System Executive Data Stewards of Institutional Data Systems (defined in sections II, Definitions and III-G, Roles and Responsibilities).
 Examples of data quality standards include: data validation rules, timeliness of updates, defined error rates, etc.

-4. Guidelines and procedures for the effective management of Institutional Data throughout its lifecycle (from creation to destruction) shall be established. – Guidelines and procedures involving the creation or acquisition, storage and maintenance, use, archival, and destruction of Institutional Data will be available to direct Data Users and Data Custodians in their data management practices.
+9. Guidelines and procedures for the effective management of Institutional Data throughout its lifecycle (from creation to destruction) will be established.
+Guidelines and procedures involving the creation or acquisition, storage and maintenance, use, archival, and destruction of Institutional Data will be available to direct Data Users and Data Custodians in their data management practices.

-5. Activities that reduce the potential exposure of sensitive information shall be implemented through an information security program. – The University will establish an information security program that addresses the following areas, including, but not limited to, governance structures, security audits, risk assessments, identity management, access controls, education and training, and network monitoring.
+10. Activities that reduce the potential exposure of sensitive information will be implemented through an information security program.
+The University will establish an information security program that addresses the following areas, including, but not limited to, governance structures, security audits, risk assessments, identity management, access controls, education and training, and network monitoring.
 The program will perform ongoing audits of high risk areas and enforce remediation measures, as necessary.

-6. Contingency plans for managing security breaches and disaster recovery shall be established. – The process for managing security breaches and other inappropriate uses of Institutional Data will be addressed in University policy.
-Types of information included will be a definition of a security breach, guidelines on the timing, contents, and means of notice to affected parties, etc. Disaster recovery plans will include contingencies for the physical security of affected sites containing sensitive information.
+11. Contingency plans for managing security breaches and disaster recovery will be established.
+The process for managing security breaches and other inappropriate uses of Institutional Data will be addressed in University policy.
+Types of information included will be a definition of a security breach, guidelines on the timing, contents, and means of notice to affected parties, etc. Disaster recovery plans will include contingencies for the physical security of affected sites containing Protected Data.